Okavango delta

 Visa

-To enter Botswana, citizens of most European and Commonwealth countries do not require a pre-arranged tourist visa, as a entry stamp is issued directly upon arrival.
-To ensure a seamless arrival at the border, we have outlined everything you need to know about the entry process and required travel documents.
+To enter Botswana, citizens of most European and Commonwealth countries do not require a pre-arranged tourist visa, as an entry stamp is issued directly upon arrival.
+If you also travel to Zimbabwe to see the famous Victoria Falls, you will need a visa for that country.
+To ensure a seamless arrival at the border, we have outlined how to obtain a visa for Zimbabwe.
+In case your nationality does require you to obtain a visa for Botswana, we’ve also outlined everything you need to know about the entry process and required travel documents.

 For many nationalities (including citizens of the US, UK, Canada, and Australia), a tourist visa is not required for stays under 90 days.
 Your entry stamp at the border is completely free of charge.